alephium/voting-tutorial/docs/Voting Application on Alephium.md

 }
 ```

-This function `allocateTokens` can be broken down in three steps.
-First it checks that the caller's address is the one of the administrator and that the voting has not been initialized yet.
+This function `allocateTokens` can be broken down into three steps.
+First, it checks that the caller's address is the administrator's one and that the voting has not been initialized yet.
 Then it transfers one token to each voter, along with some **ALPH** from the administrator.
-Finally it initializes the vote counters to `0` and updates the `initialized` boolean, to ensure that the function can no longer be called.
+Finally, it initializes the vote counters to `0` and updates the `initialized` boolean, to ensure that the function can no longer be called.
 The `payable` modifier means that the function might use assets/coins from the caller.

 It uses the following built-in functions:

 * `assert!(pred)` Causes the contract execution to fail when `pred` evaluates to `false`
-* `txCallerSize!()` Returns the number of addresses who triggered the execution of the contract, including the current caller.
+* `txCallerSize!()` Returns the number of addresses that triggered the execution of the contract, including the current caller.
 * `txCaller!(i)` Returns the address of the i-th caller of the contract.
 The first caller is indexed by 0.
-* `selfTokenId!()` Returns the id of the token associated to the contract.
-It is equivalent to the contractId
+* `selfTokenId!()` Returns the id of the token associated with the contract.
+It is equivalent to the `contractId`
 * `transferAlph!(from, to, alphAmount)` Transfers `alphAmount` **ALPH** from address `from` to `to`.
 * `transferTokenFromSelf!(to, tokenId, tokenAmount)` Transfers `tokenAmount` tokens with id  `tokenId` from the current contract to address `to`.